younesdiouri/new-repository/_posts/2019-7-10-GraphQL-with-Symfony4.md

 }
 ```

 This is a good example of what we can do in a mutation.
 We are getting the author from the Token "id" key (I am using in this case the repository which is wrong ;) ).
 We are parsing the content to get the hashtags (we can use a unique constriant key to avoid querying all the hashtags everytime).
 The published date is set by default in the Post entity.
-Please note the **Alias** beneath related to our `Mutation.types.ymal`.
+Please note the **Alias** beneath related to our `Mutation.types.yaml`.

 ### Mutations with GraphiQL: